kmein/ciphers/README.md

 # ciphers

-Meet `ciphers` the Swiss Army Knife of classical cryptography.
+Meet `ciphers`—the Swiss Army Knife of classical cryptography!

 ## Features
 `ciphers` can encrypt and decrypt the following ciphers for you: